Why and How to Hire for Character

 More recently, however, hiring managers have been looking into techniques to assess something else: character.
 Can you trust a potential employee to do the right thing when presented with a difficult situation?
 Can you trust them to act with integrity towards their job, clients, and co-workers?

-It may be helpful to first answer - what is character?
+It may be helpful to first answer - what is a personality hire?
+Rather than focusing on qualifications and credentials, a personality hire focuses on a candidate’s attitude and character.
 Character is defined as a person's unique mental and moral qualities.
 According to Dhushan Thevarajah, Founder and CEO of HUELLA, hiring for character involves thinking about competencies

 For example, some competencies you might want to interview for include approachability, compassion, problem-solving, or learning on the fly.